MrSkinny/react-redux-book-browser/README.md

-# ReactRedux - "Tinder-like" App
+# ReactRedux - Book Browser

-First Redux app to replicate Tinder functionality.
+First ReactRX app to get used to reducers, actions, and app architecture.